The Human Protein Atlas

 Learn about:

-• the interactions of a protein with other proteins
+• the interaction partners of proteins

 • what pathways/subsystems a metabolic gene is part of